How To Start an LLC in Colorado

 Do I have to get a tax ID number (EIN)?

-You will need a federal tax ID if you want to hire employees or if you require special tax filings (like Alcohol/Tobacco/Firearms returns).
+Most LLCs will want to get an EIN.
+You must get a federal tax ID if you plan to hire employees or if you require special tax filings (like Alcohol/Tobacco/Firearms returns).
 Most banks ask for your EIN when you go to open a business bank account.
 Vendors will also ask for your EIN when you go to open a line of credit.
 Applying for a business loan?
 Same story.
 Even local licensing and tax forms typically request your EIN.
 Sometimes you’ll have the option of using your EIN instead of your personal social security number—and the less often you have to hand out your SS# to strangers the better.
 The IRS doesn’t charge a fee for issuing an EIN, so why not get one?
 Don’t want to fill out the paperwork?
 Add on EIN service when you hire Northwest.